Skip to content

 Section 1: General and eForms

 The real answer to this is that it is entirely up to you.
 Only you can decide what works best for your circumstances.
 Most people prefer trusts for the flexibility they provide.
-That’s why Silencer Central offers trust setup as a free service.
-However, we also see the benefit to individual filing, as you will likely get your silencer faster.
+That’s why our fulfillment Partners offer trust setup as a service.
 Go through all the pros and cons to each and just know that we’re here to help you regardless of what you choose.

 The eForms process only enhances the process.
 We will have the ability to mail your silencer directly to you in specific states.
 The variances we have with the ATF have allowed us to run most of our processes digitally so the only piece that is changing is we will now submit your application electronically to the ATF.